alhussamAlwani/CS402-SeniorProject/README.md

 # CS402-SeniorProject

+TWEETS4NEWS

+is an application that allows users to be able to see what other tweet about a specific news headline.

+Prequisites:
+Twitter Dev Account
+Fabric.io Dev Account
+İTÜ NLP Account
+Python 2.7
+Android Studio, Gradle: 2.3.2
+Android Simulator (preferably GenyMotion)
+WAMPSERVER (for DB and tables)
+PageKite Account

 This is a Graduation Project done by: ALHUSSAM ALWANI, Supervised by: Prof.Reyyan Yeniterzi.

-This is a instruction sheet on how to compile and run the project.
+This is an instruction sheet on how to compile and run the project:

 First of all, I have removed all of my personal access keys and tokens, you need to have 4 different access keys to run the application:
 1- Fabric.io API key (you can change it from the manifest)